virtualmin/virtualmin.com/content/docs/Plugins/wp-workbench.md

 **Special features of this tab:**
 - **Refresh Instances**: Refresh the cache for all collected instances, both local and remote, to detect new installations or changes to existing instances
+  {{< alert warning exclamation "" "Indexing creates the list of instances from local and remote servers.
+On larger setups, this may take some time.
+Until it's done, sites won't appear, and sites changed externally may show outdated info until the next refresh." >}}
 - **Import Instances**: Import existing installations that were created outside of Virtualmin to manage them alongside other sites

 [![](/images/docs/screenshots/plugins/wp-workbench/light/wp-workbench-manager-instances.png "Instances — WP Workbench Manager")](/images/docs/screenshots/plugins/wp-workbench/light/wp-workbench-manager-instances.png)